 Tips and Best Practices for Stretching

-Here are a couple of quick tips for an effective stretching session.
+Before we start looking at which stretches work the best, here are a couple of quick tips to make sure you get an effective stretching session.

 - Hold a stretch for at least 30 seconds and feel the stretch.

 - Alternate between stretches and come back to an already stretched area.
 You may find that you are able to sink a lot deeper than the first time.